tue-ees-5xwg0/assignments/assignment_2/README.md

     * Line ID
     * Energy loss of the line across the timeline in Joule
       * You need to use the descrete numerical integral with [Trapezoidal rule](https://en.wikipedia.org/wiki/Trapezoidal_rule).
-    * Maximum laoding of the line across the whole timeline
+    * Maximum loading of the line across the whole timeline
     * Timestamp of this maximum loading moment
     * Minimum loading of the line across the whole timeline
     * Timestamp of this minimum loading moment